undergroundwires/AsyncClipboardService/README.md

 ## AsyncWindowsClipboard
 An async, thread-safe windows clipboard service implementation for .NET, C#.
+It's free of charge for any purpose.

 ## Nuget package https://nuget.org/packages/AsyncClipboardService/